 Soviet society - and Stalin himself - considered Gulag prisoners, regardless of background or lack of guilt, as cogs in the great machine of socialist advancement towards communism.
 Known as "zeks," a Russian slang term for prisoners, the inmates were considered valueless and treated a such.

 While interned, prisoners were issued rations that included rudimentary clothing, the occasional eating utensil, and scant amounts of low-protein food.
 This, combined with the long hours of labor, caused inmates to be simultaneously starved and worked to death along with suffering from disease and exposure.

 Fights broke out over food, and some prisoners became hoarders of basic items.
 Tobacco, food, sewing needles, and even shoes and sweaters were traded within a strict and lethal inmate hierarchy.
-Protection was bought, gambling occurred, debts were paid, and people murdered over simple sundries.
+Protection was bought, gambling occurred, debts were paid, and prisoners took each other's lives over simple sundries.
 Within the camp administration, food was used as both an incentive to work harder and as a weapon.